HR Leadership in 2025: Jobs, Strategies, and Career Guide

 Chief people officer

-Qualifications: bachelor’s degree or higher in business, HR, or related field; experience developing talent campaigns; experience using HR software and data analytics methods
+Qualifications: Bachelor’s degree or higher in business, HR, or a related field; experience developing talent campaigns using HR software and data analytics methods

 Human resources manager

-Qualifications: bachelor’s degree in business, HR, or related field; track record of recruiting exceptional talent; experience using HR software
+Qualifications: Bachelor’s degree in business, HR, or a related field; experience in recruiting exceptional talent and using HR software

 HR business partner

-Responsibilities: Maximize employee performance; assist other leaders with hiring and terminations; investigate employee complaints; provide guidance on conflict resolution.
+Responsibilities: Maximize employee performance; assist other leaders with hiring and terminations; investigate employee complaints; guide conflict resolution

-Qualifications: bachelor’s degree in HR or related field; SPHR or other relevant certification; experience offering training and development programs;
+Qualifications: Bachelor’s degree in HR or a related field; SPHR or other relevant certification and experience offering training and development programs

 Additional HR leadership job titles include chief human resources officer, head of employee success, and VP of human resources.